What is Artist Study?

-You can easily integrate artist study into your weekly lessons without adding a large time commitment.
-Charlotte Mason encourages choosing one person at a time.
-Slowing down and narrowing your focus to a single artist will result in absorbing the beautiful work and contribution of one life.
+Artist study is an important part of your student’s educational feast, leading to a rich education.
+Charlotte Mason encourages students to study one artist at a time.
+Slowing down and narrowing the focus to a single artist will result in absorbing the beautiful work and contribution of one life.

 Below are 5 simple steps to a successful artist study:

 - Choose an artist to focus on for the term.